General Tax Information

 Do I need any forms to complete my tax return?

-If you are a non-resident for tax purposes, you will be able to use the Windstar Foreign National Tax Resource tax program to prepare your federal tax return.
-Windstar Foreign National Tax Resource will help you complete form 1040NR or 1040NREZ and the 8843.
-The Windstar program will enable you to compile all forms of U.S. income regardless of the type of form the income was reported on.
+If you are a non-resident for tax purposes, you will be able to use the Thomson Reuters Foreign National Tax Resource tax program (formerly, Windstar) to prepare your federal tax return.
+Thomson Reuters Foreign National Tax Resource will help you complete form 1040NR or 1040NREZ and the 8843.
+The Thomson Reuters program will enable you to compile all forms of U.S. income regardless of the type of form the income was reported on.

 You may receive a form 1098-T or a form 1095.
 These are not needed if you are a non-resident for tax purposes.